Skip to main contentLink to External Link Policy

 • Because of inaccurate labeling and potential for serious side effects, yohimbe supplements have been restricted or banned in many countries.

 • Most yohimbe products don’t say how much yohimbine they contain.
 The amount may vary a lot among products, according to a 2015 analysis of 49 brands of supplements labeled as containing yohimbe or yohimbine for sale in the United States.
-Some of the yohimbine was either synthetic or from highly processed plant extract.
+Some of the yohimbine was either synthetic or from highly processed plant extracts.
 Most of the supplements did not provide information about known side effects.

 Keep in Mind